-In terms of physical appearance, Mario, in the Super Nintendo Game Mario Brothers is very interesting.
-He has a pale round face and has wide, oval shaped blue eyes with curved thick eyebrows.
-He has big round ears that stick out from his face, a big round nose and a wide, curvy symmetrical moustache that covers his top lip.
-He wears a red, puffy engineer’s hat that has a small brim and has the letter M on it.
-He wears a long sleeved red shirt underneath blue button-up overalls with straps that are held on by yellow circular buttons.
-He has white gloves on his hands, with a narrow band on his wrist.
-He has shiny bronze shoes on his feet.
+Physically, Mario, in the Super Nintendo Game, Mario Brothers is very intriguing.
+He has a pale round face and wide, oval- shaped blue eyes, with arched bushy eyebrows.
+His face has cute round ears that stick out, with a large bulbous nose and a broad, curvy moustache that covers his upper lip.
+In terms of clothing, he wears a cherry-red, puffy engineer’s hat that has a tiny brim with the letter M on it.
+He also wears a long sleeved candy-apple red shirt, underneath royal blue button-up overalls, with straps held on by bright yellow spherical buttons.
+He wears white gloves on his hands, with a narrow strip on his wrist.
+The shoes on his feet are a shiny copper-bronze .
+As one can see, Mario has a fascinating look.